 Even as I write this now, I’m still torn how I view China.
 I was, and still am, appalled by what’s happening in Xinjiang.
 Ignoring how I was treated as a lone traveller, the “re-education” of Uighurs in the region is so profoundly wrong ethically and legally that my view of the country was always going to be slightly tainted.
 I will, however, fondly remember the stunning scenery with its steep valleys, rollercoaster mountain roads and treasure the greenery and warmth it brought me.
 The barmy fireworks and celebratory spirit around Chinese New Year was a pleasure to be part of in the rural areas and showed a sense of genuine joy that appeared to be lacking so much of the time.
 The few gestures of kindness from strangers were so unexpected that, they too, will remain with me and continue to give me hope about the inherent goodness of people.

 China is a hugely diverse and proud country.
 I have travelled a long way across it and experienced much but remain hopelessly naïve in so many aspects.
 There is so much of the country I have not seen with its history, beauty and culture.
 If we’re talking comfort zones, then socially and culturally, China certainly nudged mine out a bit.
 Maybe it would have been different if I could speak the language, if I wasn’t alone or if I didn’t have a beard.
-But truly, I never felt comfortable in the country.
-I found it absorbing, fascinating, worrying and rewarding but never comfortable and never welcoming.
+I found it absorbing, fascinating, worrying and rewarding but rarely did I feel comfortable.

 It was, however, memorable.
 And if this trip is teaching me anything, and I would like to think it continues to do so, then actually, describing something as memorable goes a long way.
 Regardless if the memories are joyful, dejected or getting through each day in a state of almost constant confusion.
 In the words of my favourite, Bob Dylan, “If you want to keep your memories, you first have to live them.”